Design and reflections on multi-tenancy in the Ameba Platform

 backup

-All AWS Backup APIs such as create/copy are subject to the control of Resource Tags.
+All AWS Backup APIs, such as create/copy, are subject to Resource Tag control.

-When integrating with monitoring tools, particularly Datadog, we tried to integrate with the authentication infrastructure, but there were issues with APM's permission control.
+When integrating with monitoring tools, particularly Datadog, we attempted to connect with the authentication infrastructure, but we encountered challenges in controlling access for APM.

-Although APM restrictions exist, we found that fine-grained permission control is difficult.
-If you divide it into granularities like the one in the diagram below, you can only handle it by either blocking everyone without specific permissions from seeing APM, or allowing everyone to see it.
+While limitations on APM do exist, we found that fine-grained access control is difficult.
+Dividing access at the level shown in the diagram below leaves us with only two options: either completely block access from everyone without specific permissions, or allow everyone to see it.

-Therefore, we adopted an approach that masks sensitive data before it enters APM.
+Therefore, we adopted an approach that masks sensitive data before it enters the APM (Application Processing Manager).

 Looking back

-Because there is a one-to-one relationship between IAM roles and roles in the company's authentication infrastructure, it is practically difficult to increase the number as needed.
-I'm still thinking about what to do.
+Because there's a one-to-one relationship between IAM roles and roles in our internal authentication infrastructure, it's practically difficult to increase the number of roles as needed.
+I'm still struggling to figure out what to do.
 If anyone has any good ideas, please let me know.

-The operational reality of each tenant is more complicated
+The actual operational details for each tenant are far more complex.

 <product>-<tenant>-<role>

-For example, some tenants use authentication infrastructure roles for multiple purposes, and each tenant manages both member and collaboration management independently.
-Since these roles cannot be integrated into Ameba Platform, it seems that the multi-tenancy system will be incomplete.
+For example, some tenants use authentication infrastructure roles for multiple purposes, and they manage their members and integrations independently.
+Because these roles cannot be integrated into the Ameba Platform, it seems that the multi-tenant environment will be incomplete.

 Cloudflare Tunnel